-Click Enterprises in the blue horizontal menu, and then click Manage next to your enterprise.
-Then, click Enterprise Fees in the menu on the left hand side.
+Go to the Enterprise Fee page by clicking on Enterprises in the blue horizontal menu, and then click Settings next to your enterprise.
+The Enterprise Fee page is found in the menu on the left hand side.

-Enterprise: In the first column, select the enterprise who will receive this fee.
+Enterprise: In the first column, select the enterprise to which the fee applies.

 Flat Percent – This fee is charged as a percentage of the total amount charged in the order.